venysssssssssss/AwsOverview/README.md

 ### 16.2.
 Amazon Kinesis

 - **Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.
 Kinesis offers four services: Data Firehose, Data Analytics, Data Streams, Video Streams.**
-- For the exam: Kinesis = real-time big data streaming.
+- Kinesis = real-time big data streaming.
 - Managed service to collect, process, and analyze real-time streaming data at any scale.
 - Kinesis Data Streams: low latency streaming to ingest data at scale from hundreds of thousands of sources.
 - Kinesis Data Firehose: load streams into S3, Redshift, ElasticSearch, etc...